By Cat Gaa

 The Simplicity of Life

 But me, I feel refreshed when I spend time in Galicia – full of life, full of light energy, well-fed on mariscos and white wine.
-The best of life is here, from the feeling of sand between your toes to hearty laughs while munching on potato chips.
+The best of life is in Galicia, from the feeling of sand between your toes to hearty laughs while munching on potato chips.